Freiling87/CCU/CCU/Scratchpad.md

 |Wholesalerest										|- Stackable wares have 4x Quantity
 ##			P	Bugs
 Except crickets, crickets are fine.
+###				C	Containers
+####				C	Shows all three buttons
+####				C	Contents not updated
+On editor loading a chunk, names don't display in the button.
+They are still in the item, and drop correctly.

+Logging results:
+P_LevelEditor.SetNameText_Prefix: tileNameText is blank unless defined within current selection, which fits our behavior profile.
+P_LevelEditor.ShowCustomInterface: itemName is always blank, which I think means that:
+UpdateInterface_OnSelect_ShowCustomInterface: Loc_43 is not loading what you think it is. tileNameText2 is apparently always blank, but you might be using the default arg wrong for a harmony patch.

 ###				C	Cyclops Bug
 Still happening with Beach Bum
 ###				C	Fac Rel Refactor